XT-6 magnetyzery do silników - BENZYNA i LPG + olej

 In addition to immense strength, neodymium magnets have the following advantages:

-- Key role in modern technologies – are utilized in computer drives, electric motors, medical equipment and other advanced devices.
+- Key role in the industry of new technologies – are used in hard drives, electric motors, medical equipment and very advanced devices.

 Disadvantages of neodymium magnets:

-- Possible danger arising from small pieces of magnets pose a threat, if swallowed, which is particularly important in the context of children's health.
-Additionally, miniscule components of these devices can be problematic in medical diagnosis after entering the body.
+- Health risk to health from tiny fragments of magnets pose a threat, in case of ingestion, which is particularly important in the aspect of protecting young children.
+It's also worth noting that miniscule components of these products have the potential to be problematic in medical diagnosis when they are in the body.

 Dust and powder from neodymium magnets are flammable.